molpopgen/fwdpy/docs/customFitness.rst

    from fwdpy.fwdpp cimport popgenmut,gamete_base
    from fwdpy.fitness cimport singlepopFitness from fwdpy.fitness cimport make_custom_haplotype_fitness,haplotype_fitness_fxn,haplotype_fitness_fxn_finalizer
+   #This is important--we need to import something from the C++ library:
    from libcpp.vector cimport vector

    #You must create these typedef names.